-Pursuant to the definitions established by the General Risk Control and Management Policy, risks at the group level are classified as follows:
+Pursuant to the definitions established by the General Risk Control and Management Policy, risks at the Iberdrola group level are classified as follows:

 - Corporate governance risks.

 - Market risks.

 - Credit risks.

 - Business risks.

 - Regulatory and political risks.

 - Operational, technological, environmental, social and legal risks.

-- Reputational risks.
+- Reputational risks

-Given the multidimensional nature of the risks, the taxonomy includes additional classification variables for improved monitoring, control and reporting of these risks through the monitoring tools.
+Given the multidimensional nature of the risks, the taxonomy includes additional classification variables for improved monitoring, control and reporting of these risks.
 These additional categories include:

-- The classification of risks into structural, current and emerging, the latter of which are understood as possible new threats with an uncertain impact and undefined probability, and which are growing. - The inclusion of secondary risk factors, including environmental, sustainability and governance (environmental, social and governance, or "ESG"), with potential reputational impacts, including those relating to climate change, fraud or corruption, corporate governance, regulatory compliance, tax, labour and diversity, impacts on local communities, safety and health of people, cybersecurity, and third party risk factors.
+- Classification of risks into structural, "hot topics" and emerging, the latter of which are understood as possible new threats with an uncertain impact and undefined probability, and growing threats, which could eventually become material for the companies of the Iberdrola group. - The inclusion of secondary risk factors, including financial, environmental, social and governance (environmental, social and governance, or "ESG"), fraud or corruption, tax, health, cybersecurity or third party risk factors.

-Furthermore, Iberdrola has a Compliance System made up of a set of substantive rules, formal procedures and significant actions intended to ensure that conduct is in accordance with ethical principles and applicable law, preventing, avoiding and mitigating the risk of conduct that is improper or contrary to ethics or the law.
+Furthermore, Iberdrola has a Compliance System made up of a set of substantive rules, formal procedures and specific actions intended to ensure that conduct is in accordance with ethical principles and applicable law, preventing, avoiding and mitigating the risk of conduct that is improper or contrary to ethics or the law.

-Elements of the system include the Code of Ethics (which is applicable to all professionals of the group, board members and suppliers) and the Compliance Unit, a collective permanent and internal body linked to the Sustainable Development Committee, which, among other things, spreads a preventive culture based on the principle of "zero tolerance" towards the commission of illegal acts and improper conduct.
+Elements of the system include the Code of Ethics (which is applicable to all professionals of the Iberdrola group's companies, board members and suppliers) and the Compliance Unit, a collective permanent and internal body linked to the Sustainable Development Committee, which, among other things, spreads a preventive culture based on the principle of "zero tolerance" towards the commission of illegal acts and improper conduct.
 The System has been designed following the best domestic and international practices in the area of compliance, fraud prevention and the fight against corruption.